Face numbers of uniform triangulations of simplicial complexes: Further directions

 for all $0 \le i \le n/2$.
 An application of \cite[Theorem~2.13]{BS20} shows that $x^n h(\sd(\Delta), 1/x)$ has a nonnegative real-rooted symmetric decomposition with respect to $n$.
 Since $x^n h(\sd(\Delta), 1/x)$ has zero constant term, this is equivalent to the desired statement. \end{proof}

-It seems natural to ask for conditions on an $f$-triangle $\fF$ which guarantee that $h_\fF(\Delta, x)$ has nonnegative real-rooted symmetric decomposition for a reasonably broad class of simplicial complexes $\Delta$.
+It seems natural to ask for conditions on an $f$-triangle $\fF$ which guarantee that $h_\fF(\Delta, x)$ has a nonnegative, real-rooted symmetric decomposition for reasonably broad classes of simplicial complexes $\Delta$.
+A forthcoming paper will show that, in fact, this is the case under the same conditions on $\fF$, as those of Theorem~\ref{thm:mainBB}, and the same conditions on $h(\Delta, x)$, as those in the special case of barycentric subdivision \cite[Theorem~2.13]{BS20}.
 It may also be interesting to study the `deranged map' of \cite[Section~3.2]{BS20} in the framework of uniform triangulations.

 \textbf{Acknowledgments}.
-This article was written while the author was in residence at the Institute Mittag-Leffler in Djursholm, Sweden during the `Algebraic and Enumerative Combinatorics' program in Spring 2020, organized by Sara Billey, Peter Br\"and\'en, Sylvie Corteel and Svante Linusson.
-The author wishes to thank Martina Juhnke-Kubitzke for useful comments and acknowledges support by the Swedish Research Council under grant no. 2016-06596.
+This article was written while the author was in residence at the Institute Mittag-Leffler in Djursholm, Sweden during the `Algebraic and Enumerative Combinatorics' program in Spring 2020, organized by Sara Billey, Peter Br\"and\'en, Sylvie Corteel and Svante Linusson and supported by the Swedish Research Council under grant no. 2016-06596.
+The author wishes to thank Katharina Jochemko and Martina Juhnke-Kubitzke for useful discussions and comments, respectively.